marcopaglio/BookingApp/README.md

 Once built, you can run the BookingApp application through its jar file or using its Docker image.
 Remember that the BookingApp application is compatible with both MongoDB and PostgreSQL, hence you have to decide with which of them launch the application.

+**TODO:** posizionarsi nel root project directory

 ### Run through jar

-You can obtain a FatJar of the BookingApp application in two ways: from the build of the BookingApp project or directly by downloading it from the release on GitHub (**LINK HERE**).<br>
+> InfoPoint :information_source:: You can obtain a FatJar of the BookingApp application in two ways: from the build of the BookingApp project or directly by downloading it from the release on GitHub (**LINK HERE**).

 If you decide to run the BookingApp application through its jar file, you need a running instance of MongoDB or PostgreSQL, depending on which you prefer.

-This way doesn't have problems with X server, but it need to start containers.

 #### MongoDB